Aetopia/aetopia.github.io/_posts/2025-04-03-the-various-ways-of-checking-if-a-packaged-app-is-running.md

 [`IPackageDebugSettings::GetPackageExecutionState`](https://learn.microsoft.com/en-us/windows/win32/api/shobjidl_core/nf-shobjidl_core-ipackagedebugsettings-getpackageexecutionstate) can be used to query a package's execution state.

-Usage of this API is straight forward making this the simplest way to determine if a packaged app is running!
+Usage of this API is straight forward, making this the simplest way to determine if a packaged app is running!
 > This API returns the execution state of an entire package & not for an instance of it.

 All is good with this API until you enable debug mode for a package using `IPackageDebugSettings::EnableDebugging`.